apigee/external-callout/README.md

 developing their ExternalCallout policies.
 More specifically, the repository contains following:

-- proto: the proto that defines the API used by Apigee and the gRPC server to communicate
+- [proto](proto): The proto that defines the API used by Apigee and the gRPC server to communicate.
-- server-stubs: gRPC server stubs that users can use to quickly create and deploy a gRPC server
+- [server-stubs](server-stubs): gRPC server stubs that users can use to quickly create and deploy a gRPC server.
+Currently available Java, with support for Golang and Node.js coming soon.
-- sample-proxies: sample proxies that users can use to try out the ExternalCallout policy
+- sample-proxies: Sample proxies that users can use to try out the ExternalCallout policy.
+Coming soon.

 ## License